without Internet Explorer,

 Its interesting how this album can get so much praise but not the proper status.
 What you have here is probably Slayer's best album, probably most versatile as well.
 This album is a one way ticket to self realization.
 Not quite as extreme as its predecessor but far more consistent and the tracks are actually properly developed and stand out from one another.

 The lyrics are dark, morbid and violent, just as we expect of Slayer.
 More aggressive then Reign in Blood or Show No Mercy but not quite as much Hell Awaits.
 Anthems of hell, evil, murder, violence and all that is unholy.
-These lyrics are delivered via a nice aggressive shout.
+These lyrics are delivered via a nice aggressive shout but also some well used narration.
 The slowed down tempos means that Araya isn't spitting out lyrics as fast as he can but is instead pronouncing and emphasizing his words, delivering the lyrics in the most horrifying and shocking ways possible, adding to the overall feel (Silent Scream is a great example).
+Despite the narrated vocals and slowed vocal speeds it still is an arm length away from being sing along.

-The riffs are still fairly quick and driving, the aggressiveness and chaos from before is replaced by grooves, hooks and catchy riffs that are used very well, making the transition an easy pill to swallow.
-The other guitar adds in solos and little screech melodies that are well placed making for great guitar duets as one guitar drives it forward while the other unleashes explosive hooks and melodies of its own.
+The riffs are still fairly quick and driving, the aggressiveness and chaos from before is replaced by grooves, hooks and catchy riffs (the title tack being a great example of the guitar hooks and catchy sections) that are used very well, making the transition an easy pill to swallow.
+The aggression and chaos aren't completely gone, its still present, but not as overpowering this time.
+The other guitar adds in solos and little screech 'melodies' that are well placed making for great guitar duets as one guitar drives it forward while the other unleashes explosive hooks and melodies of its own.
 You can almost feel the evil seeping out of the squeals, screeches and solos.

-The drumming is quick and pounding.
+The drumming is quick and pounding, lots of snare work and double pedal thought the album.
 Due to better production quality his snare work is far more front and center in the mix allowing for one to truly admire his skills.
 Simplistic at times but only when the songs call for it (a couple of sections in Live Undead for example).
 The bass gives a nice backing to what is being done by the rest of the band.
 I've never felt the bass in Slayer did much beyond rounding out the sound and providing a backbone.
 This release didn't really change my mind at all.
 The parts come together regardless to make some great songs.

 Standout Tracks: A lot of great material to be found here but South of Heaven, Mandatory Suicide and Behind the Crooked Cross are the first to come to mind.
 Its noteworthy that the cover of Dissident Aggressor (originally done by Judas Priest) isn't too shabby either and merits some respect.